lightmeterio/ControlCenter/README.md

 - To supply logs via stdin instead of logfile location, use the command line argument `-stdin` like `lightmeter -stdin < [log-data]`.
 - Mailserver data is stored in separate workspaces.
 See `-help` for more details on managing these.
 - Postfix logs don't contain a year as part of the date of each line, so the year is assumed to be this year.
 To override this and specify a year manually, use the `-what_year_is_it` flag like `-what_year_is_it 2018`

+### API

+Lightmeter ships with a simple REST API designed for user interfaces.
+It is used by the Web UI.

+Swagger-based API documentation and experimentation pages are generated automatically on development builds.
+Access them via `http://lightmeter-address:8080/api`, eg. [http://localhost:8080/api](http://localhost:8080/api).